hasebems/HamamatsuProject/README.md

 # HamamatsuProject
  Data Transfer System by MQTT

-## M5StickC
+## M5Stack

 ### Required library
-- M5Stack / M5StickC
+- M5Stack
 - MIDI Library
 - PubSubClient

 ### How to set up your MIDI instrument
+- When it receives MIDI data, it generates short beep sound.
+    - Evenif you don't have any MIDI instrument, you can recognize receiving MIDI.
-- You need MIDI shield or board that has same functionarity.
+- If you want to use MIDI, You need MIDI shield or board that has same functionarity.
     - https://www.sparkfun.com/products/12898
-- connect 4lines to M5stick (Rx/Tx/5v/Gnd)
+    - connect 4lines to M5stack (Rx/Tx/5v/Gnd)
     - connect to MIDI instrument

 ### How to modify a sketch "M5StickC_CloudMQTT_MIDI.ino"
 - write your WiFi SSID/PW.